 As you get those cold drinks and hot grills ready this season, it’s important to have the greatest country music ready to play as you hang out with friends.
 If you’re out by the water playing volleyball or lounging next to a cooler, it’s necessary to have the soundtrack for the season.

-Here are the songs you’ll need to make the summer of 2010 memorable.
+Here are the songs you’ll need to make the summer memorable.

 50) Stays In Mexico – Toby Keith